Walter Scott (investment manager): Walter Scott and Partners

 In 1983, he left Ivory and Syme to found Walter Scott and Partners with two associates.
 It was a global equity management firm which became a private limited company.
 Rather than trying to produce growth forecasts, the focus was on understanding why some companies grow.
 The portfolio never contained more than fifty companies, held taking a long-term view.
 This approach was particularly appealing to a number of American clients and he found it helpful to emphasize the firm's Scottishness – wearing a kilt could be impressive.
 With about sixty staff, the partnership was decidedly up-market.

 For the 2003–2004 tax year the business made pre-tax profits of £8 million on a turnover of £18 million, and Scott personally was estimated to be worth £62 million with an income of £100,000 a week.
 In 2006, the firm held 3.3 per cent (89 million shares) in Morrisons.

-In May 2006, Scott sold the business to Mellon (later to become BNY Mellon) for between £250-£500 million, and resigned as director next year.
+In May 2006, Scott sold the business to Mellon (later to become BNY) for between £250-£500 million, and resigned as director next year.
 Scott had been one of three shareholders and had owned 70 percent of the shares.
 At the time the business was managing £14.3 billion of assets.